 An excellent and very innovative parser-based adventure game, Metropolis is probably the first PC game in history that offers digitized voices through PC speakers (predating Sierra's Silpheed and Access' Mean Streets by a few years).

-In contrast to most adventure games, the crimes are solved mostly by askin the right questions, not by using items in your inventory.
+In contrast to most adventure games, the crimes are solved mostly by asking the right questions, not by using items in your inventory.
 This makes Metropolis perhaps the world's first conversation-driven game, and the results are surprisingly good.
-The plot unravels at a good pace, and there are many futuristic gadgets to use, and interesting droids to talk to, that you'll likely forget about the absence of inventory-based puzzles.
+The plot unravels at a good pace, and there are so many futuristic gadgets to use, and interesting droids to talk to, that you'll likely forget about the absence of inventory-based puzzles.
 All in all, a wonderfully original, innovative, and captivating underdog that deserves much more than its obscure status.
 Two thumbs up!Reviewed by: Underdogs